SqrtNegInf/ClogP-details-compare/README.md

 * table rows re-arranged to match 'like' items
 * '<' or '>' between tables shows greater-than/less-than relationship
 * identical and very similar rows are gray, to 'fade' into background
-* annotation to the right of table show direction/magnitude of changes
+* annotations to the right of table show direction/magnitude of changes
 * 2D images below the table for reference

+## Programs

+* side-by-side.pl – main routine, input via Web form (CGI), HTML output
+* details-filter.pl – helper function, to pre-process raw table

 ## Caveats